seifmegahed/daftar/README.md

 # Daftar

-An ERP Web App to manage Engineering Business's contracting projects and resources
+A Web App to manage Engineering Business's data.
+The user can create, update, and delete clients, suppliers, items, and documents (files).
+The end goal is for the user to link all this data together to create a project.
+This makes looking up data easier and more efficient.

+This is a full stack web app written in Typescript using Next.js 14.

-This web app is not meant to be deployed to a cloud provider.
+This web app is not meant to be deployed to a serverless hosting provider.
-It uses the server's filesystem to store and retrieve files, and might use web sockets in the future.
+It required read/write permissions to the server's filesystem to store and retrieve files.
-So Vercel, Netlify, or any other VPS hosting provider is not recommended.
+So Vercel, Netlify, or any other serverless hosting provider is not recommended.

+That being said, I have hosted a demo version of this app on Vercel.
+It is fully functional, but the file uploading and downloading features are faked.

+To use the demo version, you can contact me at seifmegahed at me dot com.

 ## Tech Stack
 - Typescript